Tenaka/SecureReport/README.md

 Further information can be found @ https://www.tenaka.net/responder

-#Permissions Weakness's in Default System Directories - Write
+#Permissions Weakness in Default System Directories - Write
 System default Folders that allow a User the Write permissions.
 These can be abused by creating content in some of the allowable default locations.
 Prevent by applying Execution controls eg Applocker.

 Searches: